Don’t miss out on event news – scroll down to sign up for our events newsletter.

 Since 1982 our events have been a place to learn about the technologies and social innovations that are going to change museums while meeting other sector professionals in a friendly environment.
 They are a chance to catch up with old friends, put faces to names and to be inspired by the latest projects and research in museum technology and digital heritage.

-UKMW is an affordable national one-day conference aimed at inspiring, provoking and connecting people who work with the web and other technologies in museums.
-UKMW16 will be held at the Wellcome Collection in London on October 19.
+Formerly UKMW (UK Museums on the Web), Museums+Tech is an affordable national one-day conference aimed at inspiring, provoking and connecting people who work with the web and other technologies in museums.
+Find out what people learned at Museums+Tech 2016.

 People speak frankly: